Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 Their base of operations is a tower overlooking the harbor, adorned with massive iron anchors from old ships.
 Their officers carry a distinctive badge shaped like a ship's wheel.
 ## The Saltbound Consortium
 The largest merchant organization in the city.
 They control much of the trade flowing in and out of Hadal.
-Its members are consist of wealthy traders, shipbuilders, and influential dockmasters.
+Its members consist of wealthy traders, shipbuilders, and influential dockmasters.
 While their primary goal is profit, they also play a significant role in the city's politics and infrastructure development.